Admission Frequently Asked Questions

 - Optional: your resume and letters of recommendation

-6. My counselor just sent my documents.
-Why does it still show that they are missing?
+My counselor just sent my documents.
+Why does it still show they’re missing?

-Once our Admissions Office has received your completed application, including all supplemental materials, the review process take about four weeks.
+- Once our Admissions Office has received your completed application, including all supplemental materials, the review process takes about four weeks.
 We will begin reading applications in mid-October, so the first admissions decisions won’t be sent until early November.

 - ACT school code: 2444